liane4323/sep10-freedom-project/tool/learning-log.md

 #### Day 3
 _4/5/24_

 This is my last working day, I managed to complete my MVP and more!
 I reached the goal that I had set for myself which is to animate all of my headings and imgs.
 During the proccess of coding, I linked wow.js before closing my body tag.
-I am proud of my work and I will be using some of these animations and applying them into my Freedom Project!
+I am proud of my work and I will be using a few of the animations that I picked and use it in the future.

+_**Next Steps**: I will input my learning and practice and use it in my Freedom Project Website!_